pritam001/discord-genesis/README.md

 Active Bots
 ----------------------------------------------------------------
-### SebasTian: Private cron bot
+### SebasTian: Forum butler bot
+1. If any kind of activity happens on guild forum, check if there has been any server bump in last 2 hours.
-1. Cron for server bump message
+2. Send server bump message.
+3. Send other types of server promoting message.

 Roadmap